logzio/logGeneratorShipper/README.md

 2. Copy the relevant url (http or https)
 3. Run the script using python3 and type the values you want:
   a.
 How many random log lines you want to ship
   b.
-The url you copied earlier (example: http://listener.logz.io:8070/?token=<your token>&type=MY-TYPE
+The url you copied earlier (example: http://listener.logz.io:8070/?token=your_token&type=MY-TYPE
      if you wish to change the type, just replace the "MY-TYPE" string